Volunteer Board Fundraising

 If you already work with a volunteer board, are looking to establish a board, or simply find this area of fundraising of interest, please go to the IoF homepage and either log in, if you are already an IoF member, or register to use the site.
-You can then add the VBF SIG to your group mailing choices in the 'My IoF' section.
+You can then add the VBF Specials Interest Group to your group mailing choices in the 'My IoF' section.

 If you have any problems adding us to your mailing choices, or you want to get in touch with any questions, please do email us at email@example.com